Granger Causality in Extremes: Application to real-data scenarios

 \subsection{Causality in extreme events of cryptocurrency returns}

-We analyze data sourced from the G-Research Crypto Forecasting competition\footnote{See \url{https://www.kaggle.com/c/g-research-crypto-forecasting}.}.
-These datasets comprise 14 high-frequency time series representing various cryptocurrencies' return performances.
-We focus solely on a subset of the data examined in \cite{g-research-crypto-forecastingII}: that is, adopting minute-wise time intervals and selecting the most recent $n=1440$ minutes, while transforming the time series into negative log returns.
-Our goal is to identify any causal relationships in extremes among these 14 time series.
-Which cryptocurrency serves as the primary driver, causing extreme events in returns for the others?
+We analyse data sourced from the G-Research Crypto Forecasting competition\footnote{See \url{https://www.kaggle.com/c/g-research-crypto-forecasting}.}.
+The dataset comprises 14 high-frequency time series representing various cryptocurrencies' return performances.
+We focus solely on a subset of the data, examined in \cite{g-research-crypto-forecastingII}: that is, adopting minute-wise time intervals and considering the closing price at the end of each minute, transformed into negative log returns.
+However, we consider the last ten days of data rather than only the last day, resulting in $n=14400$ closing log-return observations for each of the 14 variables.
+Our goal is to identify any causal relationships in extremes among these 14 time series, to determine which cryptocurrency might serve as the primary driver, causing extreme events in returns for the others.

-We apply Algorithm~\ref{Algorithm2} using the testing procedure from Section~\ref{Section_testing}.
+We apply Algorithm~\ref{Algorithm2} using the testing procedure described in Section~\ref{Section_testing}.
 The findings are presented in Figure~\ref{Crypto_graphs}.
-Applying Algorithm~\ref{Algorithm1} instead of the testing procedure leads to almost identical results; see Figure~\ref{Crypto_graphs_full} in Supplement~\ref{appendix_crypto}.
+Applying Algorithm~\ref{Algorithm1} instead of the testing procedure leads to similar conclusions; see Figure~\ref{Crypto_graphs_full} in Supplement~\ref{appendix_crypto}.
 We choose hyper-parameters as detailed in Section~\ref{Section_choice_of_hyperparameters}, with a lag of 1 min, recognizing the high-speed nature of the market, where changes can propagate within seconds.
-Additionally, we present results with a lag of 30 min in Supplement~\ref{appendix_crypto}.

-The findings highlight Bitcoin and Tron as the main drivers, with Iota, Stellar or BCH appearing to be influenced by the others.
-These outcomes align with expectations, as Bitcoin is commonly regarded as a leading indicator in the cryptocurrency market.
-Moreover, time series like Iota, Maker, or Litecoin, being ERC-20 tokens, typically reflect the effects of specific actions or decisions within the cryptocurrency ecosystem.
-On the other hand, one would expect Ethereum to be a large driver in the system as well as it is the token standardization leader, network hub, protocol innovator, and market influencer.
-Our results do not align with this expectation.
+The findings highlight Bitcoin and Litecoin as the main drivers, with Monero, Stellar, Ethereum, Classic, EOS.IO or BCH appearing to be influenced by the others.
+These outcomes align with expectations, as Bitcoin is commonly regarded as a leading indicator in the cryptocurrency market, and Litecoin was the second cryptocurrency launched after Bitcoin.
+As Ethereum is a token standardisation leader, network hub, protocol innovator, and market influencer, one would expect it to be an important driver.
+Our results align only in part with this expectation, as they show a causal feedback loop with Bitcoin, making it the only currency seemingly influencing the latter, but seem to show direct influence on fewer currencies compared to Bitcoin or Litecoin.